avinash201199/DSA-Questions/README.md

 * Make your pull request after adding the program
 * Wait for review.

-Once your code reviewed your pull request will be accepted if there will be no changes required.
+After reviewing your code your if there will be no changes required then your pull request will be accepted.